k0nze/eth_brownie_vscode_example/README.md

 This project follows the [brownie project structure](https://eth-brownie.readthedocs.io/en/stable/structure.html)

 * `contracts/Faucet.sol`: smart contract in Solidity that allows to withdraw funds from it.
+* `contracts/HelloWorld.sol`: smart contract in Solidity that allows that returns "Hello World!".
 * `scripts/faucet.py`: Python script that deploys the Faucet, transfers funds to the Faucet, and withdraws funds from the Faucet.
 * `.vscode/`: VScode project settings and tasks